-With deportations on the rise under the new presidential administration, the Brooklyn legal community is coming together to help out.
+With deportations on the rise under the new presidential administration, the Brooklyn legal community is coming together to help out, click here to get legal assistance.

 In preparation for that event, more than 100 attorneys gathered Borough Hall on Wednesday night for a continuing legal education (CLE) seminar designed to teach young attorneys how to help them fill out the N-400 application form.